+THERMOSTAT

-THERMOSTAT (Heating and Cooling)
+(Heating and Cooling)

-The Electronic Thermostat (located on the multiplex monitor panel) controls the propane furnace, as well as the two separate roof air conditioners in your coach.
+The Electronic Thermostat (located on the multiplex monitor panel) controls the propane furnace, as well as the two separate roof air conditioners in your motorhome.
 The living and galley area is equipped with one air conditioner, and the bedroom and bath area is equipped with another.

-When controlling the settings from the Thermostat, you must manually press the Zone Button and set to your preference by toggling to either Zone 1 or Zone 2.
+When controlling the settings from the Thermostat, you must manually press the button and set to your Zone preference by toggling to either FRONT or REAR.

-- ZONE 1 Living/Galley Area - ZONE 2 Bedroom/Bath Area
+- FRONT Living/Galley Area - REAR- Bedroom/Bath Area